What Does a Graphic Designer Do? And How Do I Become One?

 Written by Coursera Staff • Updated on

 A graphic designer creates visuals for all kinds of projects, from websites to print ads.
-Learn about skills, salary, requirements, and why you should consider a career in this field.
+Learn about skills, salary, requirements, and reasons to consider a career in this field.

 [Featured image] A graphic designer sits at their computer in an office with a notebook and a coffee cup.